SebastianRomanet/SatisfactorySaveNet/README.md

 Further, (external and promising looking) documentation of the save game format is available [here](https://github.com/moritz-h/satisfactory-3d-map/blob/master/docs/SATISFACTORY_SAVE.md). **Link fixed now sorry**

 ## Version compatibility
-The library supports save headers up to `SaveHeaderVersion.LatestVersion` and save versions from `FSaveCustomVersion.DROPPED_WireSpanFromConnnectionComponents` through `FSaveCustomVersion.LatestVersion`.
-Newer or older saves outside of this range will result in a `NotSupportedException` during deserialization.
+The library supports save headers up to `SaveHeaderVersion.SaveNameInHeader` and save versions from `FSaveCustomVersion.DROPPED_WireSpanFromConnnectionComponents` through `FSaveCustomVersion.TrainBlueprintClassAdded`.
+Saves outside of this range throw a `NotSupportedException` during deserialization.

 ## How to use
 ```CSharp